Companies hire new talent for a number of reasons. Perhaps they’re growing, or have new goals and needs, or an existing employee is leaving, etc.

 Of course, a talent pipeline won’t fill itself.
 Building a pipeline requires a proactive approach, as recruiters must create a framework to develop and nurture long-term relationships with potential hires.
 While many companies follow a similar framework, your specific strategy should be tailored to your company’s needs, culture, and overall business goals.

-A talent pipeline accomplishes much more than simply provide structure to your hiring process.
+Developing a talent pipeline strategy accomplishes much more than simply provide structure to your hiring process.
 Let’s look at some of the key benefits of establishing a talent pipeline framework:

 1. Reduce time-to-hire.